liyao001/BioQueueDoc/source/cluster.rst

 |Wall-time               |Maximum amount of real time during which the job can be in the running state.                                                 |No limit      |
 +------------------------+------------------------------------------------------------------------------------------------------------------------------+--------------+

-For example, when BioQueue submits job on a cluster managed by TorquePBS, the options defined above will be translated into Torque paraments like this:
+For example, when BioQueue submits job on a cluster managed by TorquePBS, the options defined above will be translated into Torque parameters like this:

 1. -l ppn: CPU cores BioQueue predicts the job will take, if the prediction model has not been generated, the ppn option is equal to ``CPU cores for single job``.
 2. -l mem: The physical memory BioQueue predicts the job will use, if the prediction model has not been generated, the mem option is equal to ``Physicial memory``.